Global Head of Sustainability Research

 Leading Practitioner in Responsible Investment & Fellow

-Judge Business School, Cambridge University
+Judge Business School, University of Cambridge

 David was one of the early architects of responsible investment in the UK.
 He was co-founder and CEO of Hermes pioneering Focus Funds and Equity Ownership Service.
 He co-chaired the UN Environment Programme’s Finance Initiative in the run up to the Paris Climate Conference.
 He was senior non-executive at KPMG.
 He currently advises Ownership Capital, Sarasin and Aviva.